sean-meade/plan-my-run/README.md

 [Plan My Run](https://sean-meade.github.io/plan-my-run/) is a website which allows runners to plan a run.
 It gives them the ability to choose a location, time, day, and then to map out their route with mouse clicks.
 The running will recieve back weather information for the time and day, and a distance update on each click of the route they are planning.

+The longer the run the more difficult it gets.
+You have to make sure you plan your route so you run long enough distances to continue to progress.
+You can run the same shorter distance multiple times to make it up but speaking from experience will drive you crazy.
+It is important to know how far you must run before going out.

 ![Site display on different screens](am-i-responsive-image)

 ---